khanhnguyen15/project-madam-website/index.md

 # TL;DR
 Here some of the main takeaways from all the analyses performed:
-> **About 80% of the time you see a quote on an article, it will be from a man.** This percentage has been <em>very</em> slowly decreasing throughout the past 5 years.
+> **About 80% of the time you see a quote in an article, it will be from a man.** This percentage has been <em>very</em> slowly decreasing throughout the past 5 years.

 > **About 80% of quoted speakers are male.** Again, a very slight decrease has been happening, together with the increase of female speakers.